Bumble Cracks Down On Unwanted Nude Photos With ‘The Private Detector’

 — Daily Mail Online (@MailOnline) April 25, 2019

-According to The Washington Post, the state of Texas is not alone as New York lawmakers are also considering a bill that would classify sharing unwanted nude photos or sexually explicit videos as a misdemeanor with repercussions of up to a year behind bars and a $1,000 fine.
+According to The Washington Post, the state of Texas is not alone, as New York lawmakers are also considering a bill that would classify sharing unwanted nude photos or sexually explicit videos as a misdemeanor with repercussions of up to a year behind bars and a $1,000 fine.

-While the new system will not eliminate nude photos on the dating app all together, it will give users the option of viewing, deleting, or reporting as opposed to just being forced to view them when a message containing them is opened.
+While the new system will not eliminate nude photos on the dating app all together, it will give users the option of viewing, deleting, or reporting, as opposed to just being forced to view them when a message containing them is opened.

 Bumble currently plans to release the Private Detector in June.